AWRaCLe: All-Weather Image Restoration using Visual In-Context Learning: Related Works

 \subsection{Adverse weather restoration}

 Several methods have been proposed for single weather restoration such as ~\cite{rain1, rain2} for deraining,~\cite{haze1, haze2} for dehazing and ~\cite{snow1, snow2} for desnowing.
 Recently, methods such as Restormer~\cite{restormer} and MPRNet~\cite{mprnet} have tackled multiple degradations.
 However, the above methods require retraining or fine-tuning for each degradation.
 To overcome this limitation, AWIR methods have been actively explored.
 All-in-one~\cite{nas} used neural architecture search to find the best-suited encoder for each degradation from a set of encoders.
 Transweather~\cite{transw} employed a unified network with a single encoder for multi-weather restoration.
 Airnet~\cite{airnet} used Momentum Contrast (MoCo)~\cite{moco} for improved degradation representations while TSMC~\cite{tkmc} proposed two-stage knowledge learning with multi-contrastive regularization for a similar objective.
 Recently, WeatherDiff~\cite{weatherdiff} proposed a patch-based denoising diffusion model for adverse weather removal and WGWS~\cite{wgws} extracted weather-general and weather-specific features for restoration.
 PromptIR~\cite{promptir} utilized learnable prompt embeddings for AWIR while DiffUIR~\cite{diffuir} proposed selective hourglass mapping.
-Although several AWIR methods have been proposed, they do not utilize contextual guidance which limits their performance.
+These AWIR methods do not utilize contextual guidance which limits their performance.
+Diff-Plugin~\cite{diffplugin} and DA-CLIP~\cite{daclip} attempt to extract degradation-specific information (DSI) directly from images to improve performance.
+However, this approach makes it challenging to disentangle scene characteristics from DSI, unlike our method.